Coconut: Threshold Issuance Selective Disclosure Credentials with Applications to Distributed Ledgers: Ethereum tumbler

 \section{Ethereum tumbler}

-We extend the example of the tumbler application described in \Cref{tumbler} to the Ethereum version of the \sysname library, with a few modifications to reduce the gas costs incurred and to adapt the system for Ethereum.
+We extend the example of the tumbler application described in \Cref{tumbler} to the Ethereum version of the \sysname library, with a few modifications to reduce the gas costs.

 Instead of having $v$ (the number of coins) as an attribute, which would increase the number of elliptic curve multipications required to verify the credentials, we allow for a fixed number of instances of \sysname to be setup for different denominations for $v$.
-The Tumbler has a \algorithm{Deposit} method, where users can deposit Ether into the contract, and then send an issuance request to authorities on one private attribute: $addr || s$, where $addr$ is the destination address of the merchant, and $s$ is a randomly generated sequence number~(1).
+The Tumbler has a \algorithm{Deposit} method, where users deposit Ether into the contract, and then send an issuance request to authorities on one private attribute: $addr || s$, where $addr$ is the destination address of the merchant, and $s$ is a randomly generated sequence number~(1).
 It is necessary for $addr$ to be a part of the attribute because once the attribute is revealed, the credential can be spent by anyone with knowledge of the attribute (including any peers monitoring the blockchain for transactions), therefore the credential must be bounded to a specific recipient address before it is revealed.
 This issuance request is signed by the Ethereum address that deposited the Ether into the smart contract, as proof that the request is associated with a valid deposit, and sent to the authorities~(2).
 As $addr$ and $s$ will be both revealed at the same time when withdrawing the token, we concatenate these in one attribute to save on elliptic curve operations.

-After the authorities issued the credentials to the users~(3), they aggregate them and re-randomize them as usual.
+Users aggregate the credentials issued by the authorities~(3).
 The resulting token can then be passed to the \algorithm{Withdraw} function, where the withdrawer reveals $addr$ and $s$~(4).
 As usual, the contract maintains a map of $s$ values associated with tokens that have already been withdrawn to prevent double-spending.
 After checking that the token's credentials verifies and that it has not already been spent, the contract sends $v$ to the Ethereum destination address $addr$~(5).